Breeannr180/react-portfolio/README.md

 ## Description

+Welcome to my React career portfolio!
+This repository showcases some of the projects I've developed using React and related technologies.
+It serves as a collection of my work, demonstrating my skills and experience as a React developer.
 This project was created to display my current work to potential employers, and to provide current contact info in order for potential employers to contact me.

+## Table of Contents

+* About Me
+* Installation and Usage
+* Technologies Used
+* Contact

 ## Installation